neurostuff/meta-analysis-book/_sources/tutorials.md

 Select search source
 ```

-Dr. Lytical uploaded the pmid file that she had downloaded from Pubmed.
+Dr. Lytical uploaded the pmid file that she had downloaded from PubMed.
 She could also copy and paste the pmids into the text box.

 ```{figure} ./figures/upload_pmid_file.png